MaxLlovera/PlatformerGame/README.md

 ## Description

-Zombie Escape is a platformer game by Fake Xeics for the subject of Game Develompment in "Universitat Politècnica de Catalunya" The game is about a Zombie that needs to escape from the enemies.
+Zombie Escape is a platformer game by Fake Xeics for the subject of Game Development in "Universitat Politècnica de Catalunya" The game is about a Zombie that needs to escape from the enemies.
-He needs to find the keys to open de exit doors.
+He needs to find the keys to open the exit doors.

 ## Key Features
 - XML config file loading